nathan815/ADF-Python-FanOut-Bug-Repro/README.md

 The workflows are defined in YAML in our system.
 For simplicity I've converted the YAML to python dicts inline in function_app.py.

-workflow1 is a fake workflow I made for this. workflow2 is a real workflow that we have, except I changed the step names to letters.
+workflow1 is a fake workflow I made for this. workflow2 is a similar to a real workflow that we have, except I changed the step names to letters.

 ## workflow1